act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Failed Example 3

-The column header ('Column B') does not have an assigned cell within the same `table` element.
+The column header ('Col B') does not have an assigned cell within the same `table` element.

 ```html
 <div role="grid">